Bay window & Sunroom curtain poles are our speciality.

-If anyone can do it, we can!
 We can make bay poles from either solid bar or tube, simple and complex, multi-angled, curved or combination.
 If you supply mm accurate measurements, we can supply a pole to fit within mm accuracy of those measurements.
-We can even put a lovely, caramelised beeswax finish on tube too.
 As fully qualified Mechanical and Manufacturing Engineers, not just Blacksmiths or Farriers, we know what we’re doing.

 It’s basically down to efficient manufacturing techniques.
 Whilst still hand-made, and we do use the hammer and anvil where necessary, we don’t pretend to be using out-dated, purely 17th century methods which would add absolutely nothing but huge cost and inaccuracy to the poles.

 Every manufacturer that makes wrought iron bay curtain poles uses MIG or ARC welders in the process, as we do.
 We make things properly, carefully and efficiently with the benefit of years of production experience and are honest about our methods.
 Also, we don’t spend a fortune (in fact, nothing!) on professional branding and marketing so there’s none of those overheads to recover.
 Please do compare our prices and quality.